 🍽️ What can I eat this recipe with?

-For a low carb meal, try pairing it with Ethiopian collard greens, cauliflower rice, or homemade low carb flatbread.
+It is traditionally eaten with rice or injera (Ethiopian flatbread).
+But for a low carb meal, I eat my doro wat with Ethiopian collard greens, cauliflower rice, or low carb flatbread.

 👩🍳 Frequently asked questions